Author + information

 - Deepak L. Bhatt, MD, MPH¶¶,

-- SYMPLICITY HTN-3 Investigators
+- for the SYMPLICITY HTN-3 Investigators

 - ∗ASH Comprehensive Hypertension Center, University of Chicago Medicine, Chicago, Illinois